The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Causal effects observed through counterfactual interventions

-In this section, we explore the underlying mechanism of the bias affecting the reasoning process, and try to mitigate this issue through simple interventions.
-Unless otherwise specified, we use R1-Distill-Qwen-14B and subsets of Chinese CharCount task for controllable analysis.
+In this section, we employ two distinct counterfactual intervention methods to establish the causal relationship between internal bias and overthinking in reasoning models.
+We use R1-Distill-Qwen-14B model for controllable analysis.